nebiolabs/ampseer/README.md

 It is intended to differentiate between ARTIC v3, ARTIC v4, ARTIC v4.1, VarSkip 1a, VarSkip 2, Midnight and VarSkip Long primer sets.
 When compiled with --release optimizations, Ampseer processes reads at the same speed as samtools fastq ( < 4s for a 155M bam file on 2019 Macbook Pro)

+## This program is not yet fully tested, it's shared now to enable commentary from the scientific community.

 ```
 time samtools fastq tests/fixtures/vss2_large.bam \
 | target/release/ampseer --reads /dev/stdin \